February 13, 2024

 Under the starry Texas night, the boat rocked gently on the dark waters of the cove.
 My two sons slept soundly in cozy spots on the boat’s deck.
 My wife had opted to stay with relatives, leaving me alone with the boys for an overnight boat trip on the west side of Austin.
 The night was calm, the air crisp, and the distant hum of the city seemed worlds away.

 As I gazed at my slumbering sons, I marveled at their innocence and the profound impact our beliefs could have on them.
-They wanted ghost stories, their young minds craving the thrill of the unknown.
+They wanted ghost stories, their young minds craving the thrill of the paranormal.
 But I, a staunch non-believer in all things supernatural, had scoffed at the notion and scolded them for seeking stories of ghosts and spooks.
 Instead, I had filled their young minds with stories of real-world politicians and historical figures, thinking it was a better education.

 However, one of my sons interrupted me during a particularly dry story about a long-dead statesman.
 “Please, Dad,” he pleaded, “tell us a ghost story.
 We’re in the dark, and it’s spooky.
 We want to hear about Candle Face.”